cmpietro/Data-Journalism-and-D3/README.md

 # Data-Journalism-and-D3
 D3 homework

 Due to loading in the CSV file, most browsers will fail to load unless run on a server.
-Please use python -m http.server method to view this project.
+Please use python -m http.server method to view this project or this link: https://cmpietro.github.io/Data-Journalism-and-D3/

 This project was created to demonstrate use of D3 to visualize some 2014 state data, simulating a journalism article.